-The Signs, Symptoms and Cures of an Afternoon Slump
+The Symptoms and Causes of—and Cures for—an Afternoon Slump

 - Frequent yawning and/or feeling sleepy

 - Moodiness (i.e., becoming irritable or depressed without provocation)

 - Craving carbohydrates

 - A headache or stomach ache

 A serious afternoon slump is more than just feeling like the day is getting long and a nap would be nice.
 It is marked with a profound sense of tiredness or fatigue that makes it hard to focus and may be accompanied by an intense need to sleep.